-Water around the base of your spider plant until the soil is saturated and water comes out through the container’s drainage hole.
+I always water around the base of my spider plant until the soil is saturated and water comes out through the container’s drainage hole.
 And don’t worry, the plant won’t mind water on its foliage.
 In fact, it will enjoy occasional misting.

 If your spider plant isn’t receiving enough moisture, its leaves may begin to turn brown.
 Consider using a humidity tray to increase the moisture in your spider plant’s environment.